pgilad/react-page-visibility/README.md

 ## Usage

-A rotating carousal component that will be passed down a prop of whether to rotate the images or not based on whether page is visible.
+A rotating carousel component that will be passed down a prop of whether to rotate the images or not based on whether page is visible.

 ### Using `onChange` callback